yannvr/yield-pilot/docs/public/milestone-1.md

-# EigenPilot Milestone 1: Building the Foundation for Smart DeFi Simulation
+# YieldPilot Milestone 1: Building the Foundation for Smart DeFi Simulation

-We're excited to announce the completion of **Milestone 1** for EigenPilot, our CLI-first DeFi strategist!
+We're excited to announce the completion of **Milestone 1** for YieldPilot, our CLI-first DeFi strategist!
 This phase laid the critical groundwork for simulating complex DeFi strategies with a strong emphasis on real-world data and transparency.

 ## The Goal: Accurate Forecasting from Day One

-From the start, EigenPilot's mission has been clear: provide users with accurate, data-driven insights into potential DeFi strategies *before* they commit real assets.
+From the start, YieldPilot's mission has been clear: provide users with accurate, data-driven insights into potential DeFi strategies *before* they commit real assets.
 Milestone 1 focused on building the core engine to achieve this.
 We aimed to create a tool that could:

 1. Simulate basic strategies, initially targeting ETH liquid staking ([Lido](https://lido.fi/)) and potential restaking routes ([Renzo](https://www.renzoprotocol.com/), [Kelp DAO](https://kelpdao.xyz/), [EigenLayer](https://www.eigenlayer.xyz/)).
 2. Incorporate real-time on-chain data for crucial factors like yield ([Yearn Finance](https://yearn.finance/), Lido) and gas costs ([Blocknative](https://www.blocknative.com/), [Etherscan](https://etherscan.io/)).